Torkiliuz/dc_uploader/README.md

 ## Usage

 start.sh will start the web server on the specified port specified during install.
 Starts in a detatched screen session named "dcc-uploader".
+Web app is not necessary - you can never start it and use this tool entirely from the command line via `upload.sh`

 shutdown.sh shuts down the web server and ends the screen session.